top of page

-Funding increases for VT athletics and is cut to living-learning communities
+Funding increases for VT athletics and is cut for living-learning communities

 The school’s new plan will provide the football team with a new front office, funds to attract coaches, infrastructure improvements and more over the next four years.
 The school has stated this will come with limited increases in student fees and will benefit athletes and fans.
 It will prove to mean a lot for Virginia Tech athletics, although other aspects of student life are being left behind.